Try Craft Brews from Around the Country with the Best Beer Subscription Boxes

 “The appeal of beer subscription boxes has to be the ease of shopping for good craft beer without leaving the confines of home,” shares Scott Peluso, the creative behind Instagram account Lorenzo the Beer Cat.
 “Plus, it allows customers to purchase beer that may not be readily available to them in their current market or location.”

 And Geriz Ramirez, general manager of Other Half Brewing Co. in Brooklyn, New York, agrees that subscriptions are a great way to discover the latest breweries that keep popping up.
-“In my opinion, a craft beer subscription box should have a great mix of styles from lagers to stouts and sours to IPAs,” he says.
 So, whether you’re looking to expand your access to small-batch brews, or you’re just starting out as a craft connoisseur, we’ve rounded up five beer subscription boxes, plus one focused just on cider, worth trying.

 - Best Variety: Tavour

 - Best Value: Beer Drop

 - Best Single Style: Hop-Heads Beer Club

 A Few Things to Consider